-Read on to learn more about causes of heavy breathing and how to treat this symptom.
+Read on to learn more about the causes of heavy breathing and how to treat them.

 Other symptoms of a sinus infection include: